aligneddev/unitTestingGettingStarted/README.md

 * master - has the latest running code
 * emptyStart - after running the commands above with a few tweaks
-* apiHttpCall - creating the API tests, merged to master
+* apiHttpCall - creating the API tests, merged to master with PR1
 * inMemoryDatabase - EF using inMemoryDatabase for tests
+* presentationStart - emptied out Weather classes and tests with snippet references

 ## "Business" Goals